Joy Yamusangie Chronicles Life Experiences Through Art

 In dealing with racism and sexism, Joy Miessi’s artwork is a visual record of her reality–thoughts, feelings and experiences that define a generation.

 Through navigating some of society’s most complex issues such as race, gender and sexuality, Joy Miessi uses her artwork to document the experiences, issues and challenges that she’s continued to face throughout her life.
 “I want them to see me.
 Every piece is essentially a portrait of myself,” Joy explains.
 “My art is autobiographical, it’s a diary of me.
 Throughout my life, I’ve experienced many accounts of racism and sexism, that it’s changed the way that I am.”

 Much of her work cites a feeling of displacement that reflects her journey of understanding how her Congolese origin struggles to fit into mainstream British culture.
-The London-based artist’s work combines vivid colours, typography and illustrations to create a therapy that helps her to vocalise the experiences she simply doesn’t have the words for.
+The London-based artist’s work combines vivid colours, typography and illustrations to create a therapy that helps her to vocalize the experiences she simply doesn’t have the words for.
 Her lively and energetic works provide a brief glimpse into the world through her eyes, while at the same time make a statement about some of society’s biggest realities.

 How was your interest in art sparked?

 I have an uncle who is very into art, he would tell me about art exhibitions he went to and tell me about his favourite Congolese artists.
 My birthday gifts from him would be paint sets, pencils and paper.
 From there onwards, I’ve enjoyed drawing comics, making videos, animations, painting.
 From there, it grew from something I did at home on my own to something outside of those walls, collaborations and commissions.
-It’s been quite exciting so far and it’s all started from my uncle’s encouragement.
+It’s been quite exciting so far and it’s all started with my uncle’s encouragement.